cloudmouse-co/cloudmouse-docs/01_getting_started.md

 Arduino IDE will compile and upload the code to your CloudMouse.

-💡 If upload fails, try holding the BOOT button on your CloudMouse while clicking Upload, then release it after upload starts.
+💡 If upload fails, try holding the BOOT button on your CloudMouse while plugging in the USB, then upload again.

 ## Step 6: Open Serial Monitor